-From SAE Glasgow to SAE London, each campus saw students able to network, socialise and prepare for the new year with a series of welcome sessions.
+From SAE Glasgow to SAE London, each campus saw students provided with opportunities to network, socialise and prepare for the new year.

-Commenting, Lisa Satchell, SAE’s Head of Events, said: “Freshers Week 2025 was our biggest yet, spanning five campuses – London, Liverpool, Leeds, Glasgow, and Leamington Spa – and welcoming students from both ICMP and SAE.”
+Commenting, Lisa Satchell, SAE’s Head of Events, said: “Freshers Week 2025 was our biggest yet, spanning five campuses – London, Liverpool, Leeds, Glasgow, and Leamington Spa.”

 “The diversity and energy across locations were incredible, and it was a real privilege to reconnect with students I’d first met at school fairs and Open Days.”